wkh237/react-native-fetch-blob/README.md

 To sum up :

-- If you're going to send a form data, the `Content-Type` header won't take effect if the body is an `Array` because we will set proper content type for you.
+- To send a form data, the `Content-Type` header won't take effect if the body is an `Array` because we will set proper content type for you.
-- If you're going to send binary data, you have two choices, use BASE64 encoded string or a file path which points to a file contains the body.
+- To send binary data, you have two choices, use BASE64 encoded string or a file path which points to a file contains the body.
 The `Content-Type` header does not matters.
- - If the body is a BASE64 encoded string, the `Content-Type` header filed must containing substring`;BASE64` or `application/octet`
+ - The body is a BASE64 encoded string, the `Content-Type` header filed must containing substring`;BASE64` or `application/octet`
- - If the body is a path point to a file, it must be a string starts with `RNFetchBlob-file://`, which can simply done by `RNFetchBlob.wrap(PATH_TO_THE_FILE)`
+ - The body is a path point to a file, it must be a string starts with `RNFetchBlob-file://`, which can simply done by `RNFetchBlob.wrap(PATH_TO_THE_FILE)`
-- If you're going to send the body as-is, set a `Content-Type` header not containing `;BASE64` or `application/octet`.
+- To send the body as-is, set a `Content-Type` header not containing `;BASE64` or `application/octet`.

 #### Download example : Fetch files that needs authorization token